dekoder/secframe/content/_index.md

 ### Contribute to this documentation
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/davidprowe/), [Twitter](https://twitter.com/davidprowe), or [Email Me]((mailto:david@secframe.com?subject=[Secframe]%20Homepage%20Requests)) to help update this content.
+These pages are living pages.
+Based on the feedback and responses, I continue to build these resources.
+If something is incomplete and you want to know more about it, please let me know.
+If you have input and want to be heard, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/davidprowe/), [Twitter](https://twitter.com/davidprowe), or [Email Me]((mailto:david@secframe.com?subject=[Secframe]%20Homepage%20Requests)) to help update this content.
 To help via GitHub, just click the **Edit this page** link displayed on top right of each page, and pull request it

 {{% notice info %}}
-Your modification will be deployed automatically when merged.
+Your modification to this site will be deployed automatically when merged into the master repo.
 {{% /notice %}}